aldoruizw/docker/README.md

-# 🐳 Portainer Stacks for Raspberry Pi
+# 🐳 Docker containers for Raspberry Pi

-This repository contains my personal **Portainer stacks** managed with Docker on my Raspberry Pi setup.
+This repository contains my personal **containers** managed with Docker on my Raspberry Pi setup.
 Each stack is defined as a single `docker-compose` file for easy deployment and maintenance.

 ---